thelgis/CoordinatesConverter/README.md

 WGS84 is the standard U.S. Department of Defense definition of a global reference system for geospatial information and is the reference system for the Global Positioning System (GPS).

-All directions below are for Unix based systems.
-For Windows use the corresponding *.bat scripts.

 ## Building & Running Unit Tests
 Clone the project.
 At the root of the project run:
 ```$bash